-This section gives information about detention under the Mental Health Act.
-This is also known as being ‘sectioned’.
-It explains what the Mental Health Act is, why you may be detained and what rights you have if you are.
-If you care for someone who has been detained, you might also find it useful.Learn more
+This section is about detention under the Mental Health Act 1983.
+This is sometimes called ‘sectioning’.
+We explain why you may be detained, and what rights you have.
+If you care for someone who has been detained, you might also find this information useful.Learn more

-This factsheet explains whether you can get free aftercare under section 117 (normally pronounced ‘one-one-seven’) of the Mental Health Act 1983.
-It also explains what services you might get and when your care will end.
+This section explains if you can get free after-care under section 117 (pronounced ‘one-one-seven’) of the Mental Health Act 1983.
+It explains what services you might get and when your care will end.
 Learn more